PowerShellCrack/PSAVDDeploymentToolkit/README.md

 - **downloadURI** – url. the official url where files can be downloaded from
 - **downloadUriType** – string. can be either webrequest, shortlink, shortlinkextract, linkId, or linkIdExtract.
 Used to determine the method of download
 - **preDownloadScript** – string or array of strings.
 This is sequential.
 Each line will run in powershell before download starts.
 Typically used to get versions or release url
 - **postDownloadScript** – string or array of strings.
 This is sequential.
 Each line will run in powershell after download is complete.
-Typically used to cleanup addtional files or extract archive
+Typically used to cleanup additional files or extract archive
-- **installArguments** – string. the arguments used to install the appication silently
+- **installArguments** – string. the arguments used to install the application silently
 - **preInstallScript** – string or array of strings.
 This is sequential.
 Each line will run in powershell before install starts.
 Typically used to setup dependencies.
 - **postInstallScript** – string or array of strings.
 This is sequential.
-Each line will run in powershell after appplication is instaled.
+Each line will run in powershell after application is installed.
 Typically used to configure post settings for applications

 ### Example 1